ifmp/ifmp.github.io/_guidelines/parens_clarity.markdown

 date: 2018-09-09 00:07:00 +0800
 ---

-Use parentheses for clarity, especially with bit operations.
+Use parentheses for clarity, especially with boolean operations.
 If you have to think about what is the operator precedence then it's likely that other people who will need too.

 <p class="s-tag-caption do">Good</p>